BillyWei01/Packable/README.md

 protobuf  | 81 | 38
 gson    | 190 | 128

-It should be noted that data characteristics, test platform and other factors will affect the results.
+It should be noted that different test data will get different results.
+Certainty, packable is usually faster than protobuf and gson.

 ## License